nens/threedi-api-client/docs/usage.md

 api call to the 3DI API V3.0.
 It handles the login process for you and can be directly used as client for all API endpoints.

-The `ThreediApiClient` needs three settings to make requests to the 3Di API:
+The `ThreediApiClient` needs the following settings to make requests to the 3Di API:

   - the host name
   - the username to login with and